tylermaginnis/Research_LinearFitSearch/README.md

    - Excelled in mixed distributions and non-linear ranges, such as mixed linear and factorial distributions.
    - Showed competitive execution times and memory usage, often close to the optimized threshold search.
    - Did not perform as well in scenarios with very large ranges of values, where other algorithms like Interpolated Binary Search were more effective.
+   - Performed well in complex distributions, such as large ranges with random gaps and exponential growth, but was not always the top performer.
+   - In cases with complex distributions like large ranges with random gaps and prime numbers, it showed good performance but was often outperformed by Interpolated Binary Search.
+   - In scenarios with complex distributions involving large ranges with random gaps and Fibonacci sequences, it demonstrated reliable performance but was not the fastest.
+   - Overall, it is a versatile algorithm that handles a variety of distributions effectively, though it may not always be the best choice for the most complex distributions.

 3. **Hybrid Linear-Interpolated Binary Search**:
    - Performed well in non-linear and mixed distributions, such as mixed linear and Fibonacci sequences.